 Bug on Windows 10

 Some users reported crashes on Windows 10 when GOG support is enabled, but we had no luck in reproducing this yet.
 If you have some information that could help, please visit this bug report.

 Available on: Android

 It just works.
 Installed and launchable apps will appear in Pegasus just like with any other Android launcher.
-Note that no metadata and assets are available at the time of writing; this will be improved in the future.
+If connected to the internet, metadata and assets will also be downloaded from the Google Play Store.

 Available on: all platforms

 Pegasus can recognize the assets ("media" directory) layout created by Skraper.
 Pegasus will look for assets in

 [game directory]/media, for the game directories set in the Settings menu.

 An example directory structure could look like this:

 NES/ ├─ metadata.pegasus.txt ├─ Contra (U).zip └─ media/ ├─ box2dfront/ │ └─ Contra (U).png └─ videos/ └─ Contra (U).mp4